 AI Chatbot

-Configure a channel-based AI assistant with bounded memory, usage limits, image requests, and safety controls.
+Configure a channel-based AI companion with vision support, bounded memory, usage limits, and safety controls.

 How it works